Solar Neutrino Observables Sensitive to Matter Effects: Introduction

 \section{Introduction}

 Neutrino propagation in matter is described by the Mikheyev-Smirnov-Wolfenstein (MSW) theory \cite{MSW}.
 It was successfully applied to solve the solar neutrino problem \cite{bahcall}, the discrepancy between the data \cite{Cl,Ga,SK,SNO,Borexino} and the theoretical prediction of solar neutrino flux \cite{SSM}, which blossomed into the solution of the puzzle, the large-mixing-angle (LMA) MSW solution.
-The solution is in perfect agreement with the result obtained by KamLAND \cite{KamLAND} which measured antineutrinos from nuclear reactors traversed essentially in vacuum.
+The solution is in perfect agreement with the result obtained by KamLAND \cite{KamLAND} detector which measured antineutrinos from nuclear reactors, where the flavor conversion corresponds to vacuum oscillations with sub-percent corrections due to matter effects.

 The MSW theory relies on neutrino interaction with matter dictated by the standard electroweak theory and the standard treatment of refraction which is well founded in the theory of refraction of light.
 Therefore, it is believed to be on a firm basis.
-On the observational side it predicts a severer reduction of the solar neutrino flux at high energies due to the adiabatic transition in matter than at low energies where the vacuum oscillation effect dominates.
+On the observational side it predicts a severer reduction of the solar neutrino flux at high energies due to the adiabatic flavor transition in matter than at low energies where the vacuum oscillation effect dominates.
 Globally, the behavior is indeed seen in the experiments observing $^8$B solar neutrinos at high energies \cite{SK,SNO} and in radiochemical experiments detecting low energy $pp$ and $^7$Be neutrinos \cite{Cl,Ga}, and more recently by the direct measurement of $^7$Be neutrinos by Borexino \cite{Borexino}.
 For a summary plot of the current status of high and low energy solar neutrinos, see the review of solar neutrinos in this series.
 Therefore, one can say that the MSW theory is successfully confronted with the available experimental data.